 Service and support

-The international secretariat provides a number of tools and services to support the leading city and its partners throughout this pipeline process.
+The international secretariat provides a number of tools and services to support the City Partnerships Challenge and its partners throughout this pipeline process.
 These include:

 - Capacity building training and applied learning along the process